-Hertfordshire Archives preserves and collects documents and records relating to the history of Hertfordshire.
+Hertfordshire Record Office preserves and collects documents and records relating to the history of Hertfordshire.

-These cover the period from 1060 to the present day and the Office makes these documents and records freely accessible to everyone who wishes to consult them.
+These archives cover the period from 1060 to the present day and the Office makes these documents and records freely accessible to everyone who wishes to consult them.

 Document References obtained by using the service can be used to order and view original documents in the Reading Room.
 You can search either by using the Online Archive Catalogue or by using Hertfordshire Names online.
 Covering the eighteenth century to the present day, this is an index to people, places and events containing over 500000 names.
 You can also search some of the Office's catalogues at Access to Archives.

 The Archives Opening Hours can be found by going to the Office's Opening hours - plan your visit page.

 You do not have to book before visiting the Archives.

 Free parking is provided for people visiting Hertfordshire Archives and Local Studies but it can be difficult to find a space on days when meetings are taking place at County Hall.
 Visitors are allowed to use staff car parks on these occasions.

 Power Points are provided for the use of laptops, and free wi-fi is also available.

 There are also numerous restaurants, cafes and pubs in the town centre, which is only a small distance away.
 People are advised to remember however that food and drink is not allowed in the Reading Rooms.

 Hertford Record Office offers a Research Service for those unable to visit in person.
 For further details about this service please visit the Office's Search and copy services page.